 The primary raw materials used in manufacturing the Company's products are aluminum, steel, plastic, resins, stainless steel, copper, rubber and certain rare earth metals.
-In addition, outside suppliers provide the Company with certain product parts and components.
+Certain suppliers also provide the Company with certain product parts and components.
 The Company cannot be certain that it will not experience supply problems, such as the untimely delivery of, or defects or variations in, raw materials, parts or components.
 As well, the Company obtains certain of the raw materials, parts and components it uses from either sole suppliers or a limited number of suppliers.
-If these supply arrangements were terminated or interrupted for reasons such as supplied goods not meeting the Company's quality or safety standards or suppliers' operations being disrupted as a result of a variety of internal or external risks, the Company could have difficulty establishing substitute supply arrangements on satisfactory terms.
-Problems with the Company's supplies or supply arrangements could have a material adverse effect on the Company's business, results of operations or financial condition.
-This situation could be further aggravated in the event that the Company were overly dependent on a few key suppliers.
+If these supply arrangements were terminated or interrupted for reasons such as supplied goods not meeting the Company's quality or safety standards or the suppliers' operations being disrupted as a result of a variety of internal or external risks, including a deterioration in general economic conditions, the Company could have difficulty establishing substitute supply arrangements on satisfactory terms.
+Problems with the Company's supplies could have a material adverse effect on the Company's business, results of operations or financial condition.